 The Nevada Tobacco Quitline is a free phone-based and online coaching service for any Nevada resident who is ready to quit tobacco.
 Information, referrals and coaching are confidential, and sessions are designed on a schedule that is convenient for quitters.
 For those that are eligible, free Nicotine Replacement Therapy is available to assist with the quit attempt.

 The Nevada Tobacco Quitline is available 7 days a week, 4am–10pm (PST).
 For more information, visit the Nevada Tobacco Quitline website.

-Posters and quit cards are available in English and Spanish.
-It is recommended that posters be hung in any and all waiting and exam rooms and that quit cards be distributed personally to clients by all clinic or hospital staff that interact with clients.
+Posters, brochures and quit cards are available in English and Spanish.
+It is recommended that posters be hung in any and all waiting and exam rooms and that quit cards and brochures be distributed personally to clients by all clinic or hospital staff that interact with clients.

 To order free materials visit our online store or contact the Tobacco Control Program at (702) 759-1270.